armAInexus/kleidiai/README.md

 <h1> Filename convention </h1>

-The `src/` directory is the home for all micro-kernels.
+The `kai/ukernels` directory is the home for all micro-kernels.
 The micro-kernels are grouped in separate directories based on the performed operation.
 For example, all the matrix-multiplication micro-kernels are held in the `matmul/` operator directory.

 Inside the operator directory, you can find:

 - *The common micro-kernels*, which are helper micro-kernels necessary for the correct functioning of the main ones.
-For example, some of these may be required for packing the input tensors.
+For example, some of these may be required for packing the input tensors and held in the `pack` subdirectory.
 - *The micro-kernels* files, which are held in separate sub-directories.

 The name of the micro-kernel folder provides the description of the operation performed and the data type of the destination and source tensors.
 The general syntax for the micro-kernel folder is as follows: